LouisYxLu/GMvA/README.md

 ![Figure_FrameWork](https://github.com/user-attachments/assets/1a6b9501-6680-4cba-ac53-b48721f382df)
 Fig. 2 Overview of the proposed GMvA framework.
 At each timestamp, multimodal trajectories are structured into temporal graphs.
 High-dimensional node features are extracted via TGA layer and STA block, with feature normalization applied to enhance representation.
 After independently processing two distinct data streams, an MLP-UMF computes similarity scores between matching pairs, generating a cross-class similarity matrix.
 The Hungarian algorithm is then used to derive optimal matches from the matrix.

+Our dataset has been constructed.
+Due to the fact that the paper is still under review, our complete data will be published after the paper is accepted.